vgn40/rooms/README.md

 # Rooms API
-A Flask API for managing guest and booking records in a SQLite database, with endpoints for CRUD operations.
+A Flask API for managing booking records in a SQLite database, with endpoints for CRUD operations.

 ## Project Structure
 * `app.py`: Main API file.